apache/tvm/docs/dev/convert_layout.rst

             List of input and output types
         desired_layouts : list of layout strings
                 List of layouts defining our desired
-                layout for the data and kernel inputs.
+                layout for the data and kernel inputs respectively.

         Returns
         -------